 I'm off-campus and trying to access an online journal or database.
 I'm not being asked to login but I still can't get to the article/database.
 Why not?

 When off-campus, you need to access online journals and databases via Mirlyn, the Online Journals list, Search Tools, or the M Get It menu.
 When clicking on the link to the online journal/database, you will be prompted to login to the UM authentication page.
 You will not be able to type the online journal/database URL directly into the browser or bookmark the page.
-Tip: you might considering using our proxy bookmarklet, which helps you reload a library web page through the UM Library's proxy server.
+Tip: you might considering using our proxy bookmarklet, which helps you reload a library web page through the U-M Library's proxy server.
+Watch our video for additional help.

 I have a computer using Firefox version 2.x.
 Can I access library resources?